How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 What should I do if I think my insurer illegally increased my rate?

 Start by requesting a written explanation of the rate change from your insurer.
-Then verify the increase against the insurer's public rate filing with your state's Department of Insurance.
+Then verify the increase against the insurer's public rate filing via the SERFF Filing Access portal or your state's DOI website.
 If the rate applied doesn't match what was approved, or if you weren't given required advance notice, file a formal complaint with your state DOI.
-For issues related to not-at-fault accident surcharges or other specific legal protections, consider consulting a consumer protection attorney, especially in states with statutes expressly prohibiting those increases.
+For issues related to prohibited rating factors like credit scores — which are banned outright in California, Hawaii, Massachusetts, and Michigan — consider consulting a consumer protection attorney.
+You can also review 2026 car insurance rate changes by state to determine whether switching insurers makes more financial sense than challenging the rate.

 Compare Car Insurance Rates in Ohio